bimdata/2d-engine-documentation/docs/reference/README.md

         {
           type: "line", // another line
           points: [0, 50, 50, 0],
+          // poly: true // if poly = true, the shape is closed between the last point and the first.
         },
         {
           type: "arc", // a default arc => full circle